 The stock market refers to a secondary market where buyers and sellers come together to deal in company shares.
 In a secondary market, you don’t buy shares from the company.
 Instead, you buy from an existing owner of the stock.

 A stock exchange is the basic trading facility or platform.
 In the case of the NYSE, traders still execute trades on the trading floor.
 The Nasdaq is different in that it’s an electronic exchange.
 But in both cases, the exchange is used to buy or sell company stocks and bonds.

 Traders and investors buy and sell stocks listed on the exchange.
 Stockbrokers make this possible by executing trade orders.

-Now you know what the stock market is … but what about playing the market?
+Now you know what the stock market is … but what about investing in the stock market?

-Some peopleand throw that ‘playing the market’ phrase around like this is a big game.
+Some people contact me and throw that ‘playing the market’ phrase around like this is a big game.
 I suppose you could look at it that way, but prepare to lose your ass if you don’t take this ‘game’ seriously.